Jose Manuel Magallanes, PhD

 eScience Institute Senior Data Science Fellow

-The University of Washington eScience Institute offers this winter school for policy, social and management scholars.
-This course is open to students and lecturers in Global/Public Health, Public Policy, Social Sciences, Social Work, International Relations and Business Management departments who are interested in developing basic skills and knowledge of the tools used in data science.
+The University of Washington eScience Institute offers this winter school to students and lecturers in Global/Public Health, Public Policy, Social Sciences, Social Work, International Relations and Business Management who are interested in developing basic skills and knowledge of the tools used in data science.

 There are no prerequisites to take this course and there is no credit offered.
 Faculty, undergraduate students and graduate students are welcome to apply.

-Please apply here.
-The deadline to submit applications is January 15th.
+The deadline to submit applications is January 26th.

 Python and Jupyter: This class will give an overview of Python simple data structures (list, tuple and dictionary).
 The emphasis will on the data cleaning and pre-processing capabilities, as well on some basic data scrapping.
 The output of the session will be a file to be used in R for statistical work.